Beginners Guide to Peace - Mirages and Delusions

 One of the criticisms of the Non-Aggression Principle is that, since individual outcomes in a free society are not completely equal, the NAP is unfair and should be discarded for a more equitable system.
 Usually this is understood to mean that additional power should be turned over to that State in order to “level the playing field”, even if it means aggressing against individual freedom and private property.
 More disturbingly, a growing number are not content with mere equal opportunity but are demanding equal results as well, again by using the aggression and violence of the State.

 In reality, the possibility of equal results under any system is a mirage.
-It ignores the inherent individual differences of age, intelligence, health, personality, effort and dozens of other factors.
+It ignores the inherent individual differences of age, intelligence, personality, physical attractiveness, health, effort and dozens of other factors.
 Even the seemingly benign concept of equal opportunity is a delusion given the wide variability of conditions across the globe.

 The Non-Aggression Principle addresses the issue of fairness by enshrining at its core the equal rights of all individuals to their personal liberty and property.
 While the NAP cannot guarantee equality of opportunity or results, it embraces concepts such as homesteading to provide a rational and fair method of allocating property rights to resources in a non-aggressive manner.

 The possibility of creating completely equal opportunities, even through the use of force, is a total delusion.
 People are born at different times and into different circumstances.
 Young people recently born, for example, will likely benefit from technical advances only dreamt of by their grandparents.
 While it may not seem “fair” in a grand cosmic sense that the younger generation will enjoy benefits made available by the efforts of their elders, neither would it be fair for the older generations, in direct violation of the Non-Aggression Principle, to take from the younger generation because the elders were unlucky to have been born at a more technically impoverished time.